yanicells/pixcells/README.md

 ## About

 I'm still a beginner just having fun and playing around with my camera.
 I try to be active with orgs as well, capturing events and random moments that catch my eye.
-Fair warning though, I can't post process to save my life, so what you see is pretty much straight out of camera (with maybe some light editing for when I am motivated).
+I can't post process to save my life, so what you see is pretty much straight out of camera (with maybe some light editing for when I feel motivated).

 ## Features